 - You can add your peas to the skillet from frozen.
 No prior thawing is required.
 If you have a frozen vegetable mix of corn, peas, and carrots then simply add this to the sauteed brown onion, garlic, ginger, and ham.

 Yes, you can, although leftover cooked rice that’s had time to chill in the fridge works the best for this recipe.
 If you need to use freshly cooked rice for making this dish then spread your hot cooked rice over a baking tray and let it cool for about 20-30 minutes.
 It’s even better if you can let the cooked rice sit in the fridge, covered, for an additional 1-2 hours.

-Long grain white rice is typically used in fried rice recipes but you could even use brown rice instead if you want a more nutritious option.
-Keep in mind that brown rice will be more chewy in texture but is still as delicious for this fried rice with ham.
+Long-grain white rice is typically used in fried rice recipes but you could even use brown rice instead if you want a more nutritious option.
+Keep in mind that brown rice will be chewy in texture but still delicious.

 Most types of soy sauce are not gluten-free.
 That said, you can easily turn this into a gluten-free recipe by using something like tamari soy sauce which is made without wheat.
 Another option is coconut aminos which is a dark sauce similar in taste to soy sauce and is also gluten-free.
 All other ingredients in this recipe are gluten-free.

 Did you make this recipe?
 Be sure to leave a rating and a comment below.
 Thank you!

 - 1 ½ cup uncooked rice, about 2 cups cooked

 - ¾ cup ham, medium diced (about 1 ½ cup)